iambhuv/e2ee-relay/MESSAGES.md

 `POST /register`, with 32 byte public key as body I suppose?

-yes, and hcaptcha to prevent abuse. *later*
+yes, and hcaptcha to prevent abuse.
+/register with public key normally BUT server will respond with a challenge ofc to prove your ownership of the key

 ## NATS